data-lessons/library-webscraping-DEPRECATED/index.md

 presented in a format that makes it easier to collect and use it, for example in the form of downloadable comma-separated values (CSV) datasets that can then be imported in a spreadsheet or loaded into a data analysis script.
 Often however, even though it is publicly available, data is not readily available for reuse.
-For example it can be contained in a PDF, or a table on a website, or spread across multiple web pages.
+For example, it can be contained in a PDF, or a table on a website, or spread across multiple web pages.

 There are a variety of ways to _scrape_ a website to extract information for reuse.
-In its simplest form, this can be achieved by copying and pasting snippets from a web page, but this can be unpractical if there is a large amount of data to be extracted, or if it spread over a large number of pages.
-Instead, specialized tools and techniques can be used to automate this process, by defining what sites to visit, what information to look for, and whether data extraction should stop once the end of a page has been reached, or whether to follow hyperlinks and repeat the process recursively.
+In its simplest form, this can be achieved by copying and pasting snippets from a web page, but this can be unpractical if there is a large amount of data to be extracted or if it is spread over a large number of pages.
+Instead, specialized tools and techniques can be used to automate this process by defining what sites to visit, what information to look for, and whether data extraction should stop at the end of a page or follow hyperlinks to repeat the process recursively.
-Automating web scraping also allows to define whether the process should be run at regular intervals and capture changes in the data.
+Automating web scraping also allows for defining whether the process should be run at regular intervals in order to capture changes in the data.